 So your first step is to get a library card.
 Once you have a card, go to the Dallas Public Library site’s “My Account” page, here, to sign up for the free account.
 You’re now ready to plunge in.

-- Scroll down, click on “Magazines, Newspapers & Journals.”
+- Scroll down, click on “MAGAZINES & JOURNALS.”

 UPDATE: This site is constantly being tinkered with by programmers, so some of these steps or links may have changed.
 I’ll try to update this page when I see that something has changed.
-Currently (early 2016) (…and still in June, 2017…), the main annoying issue is that when you click on the “America’s Historical Newspapers” link you might get a “Login” page — you will not be able to continue to the archives unless you login or create an account.
+Currently (early 2016) (…and still in June, 2017…), the main annoying issue is that when you click on the “America’s Historical Newspapers” link you might get a “Login” page — you will not be able to continue to the archives unless you log in or create an account.
 YOU DO NOT NEED AN ACCOUNT OR A LOGIN TO ACCESS THE ARCHIVES.
-Simply close the window and attempt to re-enter the site.
+Simply close the window and re-enter the site.
 I have had it take a couple of tries sometimes, but I always get in after one or two attempts.
 Personally, I’ve never had an account and don’t really know what its advantages might be (for all I know, it might be incredibly useful) — but you don’t need to have one if you don’t want one.
-Let’s hope this glitch is fixed soon.

 1/27/17 — UPDATE: Perhaps it’s been this way for a while, but under the “America’s News — Historical and Current,” one is now able to access many U.S. newspapers — not only the DFW ones.
 Most of these papers seem to return only recent content (the past 5-15 years or so) with text only — I haven’t used this option much, but it’s nice to have access to it.
 (To see full scans of older editions of newspapers — complete with photos, ads, etc. — you’re probably going to have to pony up for a subscription to Newspapers.com.)

 And you’re in.
-It takes a good bit of time to figure out how to use the search engine quickly and effectively — it has a lot of weird little idiosyncrasies that can cause you to miss out on lots of things you’re searching for (apostrophes, initials, and numbers can be problematic, for instance) — but once you start to wander around, you’ll be amazed at what an incredible treasure trove is at your fingertips.
+It takes a good bit of time to figure out how to use the search engine quickly and effectively — it has a lot of weird little idiosyncrasies that can cause you to miss out on lots of things you’re searching for (apostrophes, initials, and numbers can be extremely problematic) — but once you start to wander around, you’ll be amazed at what an incredible treasure trove is at your fingertips.